ThousandEyes Documentation

 This article describes monitoring for a third-party application, and might not apply to all use cases.
 Because the third-party company updates their application separately from ThousandEyes, the information outlined here might not represent the application's latest architecture.
 ThousandEyes will provide best-effort support for these solutions.

-This guide will walk you through how to monitor your workforce’s Slack digital experience.
+This guide walks you through how to monitor your workforce’s Slack digital experience.
 To accomplish this, you'll use multiple features within ThousandEyes, including:

 • ThousandEyes Cloud and Enterprise Agents